 The Active Vision and Neural Computation Lab

-Research in the lab is broadly focused on how primate brains extract information about the world using vision during natural behavior.
+Research in the lab is broadly focused on how brains use vision to understand and move about the world.

 Approach

 We approach our research questions by collaborating closely with neurophysiologists.
-We help design experiments and analyze neural data collected in other labs using statistical models and machine learning.
-We also develop new eye-tracking technology in-house and test perceptual predictions from our neural models using psychophysics with high-resolution eye-tracking.
+We help design experiments and analyze neural data collected in other labs using high-resolution eye tracking.
+We also develop brain-inspired generative models and think about what it is that all brains are even doing.

 Current research topics

-Most animals with complex spatial vision use image-forming eyes and a “saccade and fixate” pattern of eye movements to see the world.
-However, their eyes are never still, counter-rotating relative to body and/or head movements, and drifting during “fixations”, such that the input to the retina is better thought of as a spatiotemporal movie instead of a stable (or unstable) image.
+All animals with image-forming eyes sample the workd with a “saccade and fixate” pattern of eye movements.
+Fixations are not snapshots.
+The eyes are never still, counter-rotating relative to body and/or head movements, and drifting during “fixations”, such that the input to the retina is better thought of as a spatiotemporal movie instead of a stable (or unstable) image.
 Our research aims to understand the algorithms the brain uses (in cortical visual areas) to utilize information that is generated by the motion of the eyes.
 To approach this, I use a combination of high-resolution eye-tracking and statistical models of both the visual input and neural activity in visual cortex.

 Humans see best at the very center center of their visual field.
 This “high-resolution” region is called the fovea and, among mammals, only primates have one.
 The primate fovea is a highly-specialized anatomical adaptation for high-resolution spatial vision and it differs substantially from the peripheral retina and the retinas of other mammals.